John30013/disqus-auto-expand/README.md

 # Disqus Auto Expand
-Browser extensions for Chrome and FF to automatically expand “show more” and “see more” links in Disqus discussions.
+Disqus Auto Expand is a browser extensions for Chrome and Firefox that automatically expands collapsed replies and long posts and media items in Disqus discussions.
 The latest version is 0.1 (beta).
-I have tested it myself on a couple of sites that use Disqus and it seems to work as designed.

-Currently, only the Chrome version is available (it should work on most webkit-based browsers, though probably not Safari).
+Currently, only the Chrome version is available (it should work on most Chromium- and webkit-based browsers, although probably not Safari).
 The Firefox version is coming soon.

 ## Installation
-In all cases below, you should first clone or download and unzip this repository to your local machine.
-In the instructions below, you can choose to install from either the `src/` or `dist/` directory.
+Before following any of the instructions below, you should first clone or download and unzip this repository to your desktop or laptop computer.
+(You could also try downloading it to your mobile device if you plan to install it there.)
+In the instructions below, you can choose to install from either the `src/` or `dist/` directory:
 - `src/<platform>` contains all the uncompressed source files, including the Sass stylesheet and .css.map file.
-- `dist/<platform>` contains compressed files and omits any files that aren't strictly needed by the extension.
+- `dist/<platform>` contains compressed `.js`, `.css` and `.html` files, and omits any “development” files that aren’t strictly needed by the extension.
-- `dist/packed/<platform>` contains the “packed” extension (`.crx`) file, which is what would be installed from the Google Play Store.
-See below for details.
+- `dist/packed/Chrome` contains the “packed” extension files (`.crx` for Chrome; TBD for Firefox) , which is what would be installed from the Google Play Store or Firefox Addons site.
+See below for more details.
+(Note that I *do* plan to publish this extension to the Google Play Store and Firefox Addons site once each platform’s version is out of beta testing.)

 ### Chrome desktop browser
 1. Open your Chrome browser.